Unfortunately, landscape workers have lots of opportunities to hurt themselves on the job.

 According to the US Bureau of Labor Statistics 2016 data concerning the previous year, 17,360 landscapers and groundskeepers worked in the Chicago, Naperville, and Arlington Heights metropolitan areas.
 On average, landscape workers in northeastern Illinois earn $31,610 every year (mean wage), or $15.20 per hour.
 See Chart

 Landscapers, groundskeepers, and lawn maintenance crews perform various tasks.
-These tasks include planting turf, mowing lawns, pruning shrubbery, planting flowers and trees, installing and maintaining walkways and driveways.
+These tasks include planting turf, mowing lawns, pruning shrubbery, planting flowers and trees, and installing and maintaining walkways and driveways.
 In addition, some landscapers install irrigation systems, sprinkler heads, fountains, waterfalls, ponds, water features, outdoor lighting, and patios.

 Most landscapers and groundskeepers are hired without a formal education.
 However, the worker must maintain adequate physical fitness, including using a full range of motion on the lower and upper body to maintain the job.